-- It is urgent that the Act be updated to defend cultural heritage of the state against non-compliance given the weak compliance mechanisms currently in place - In particular, the Act should define particular kinds of places for example bora grounds in Queensland that would be protected in perpetuity, as defined by the state, in collaboration with TOs, with clearly identified access rights.
+- It is urgent that the Act be updated to defend cultural heritage of the state against non-compliance given the weak compliance mechanisms currently in place. - In particular, the Act should define particular kinds of places for example bora grounds in Queensland that would be protected in perpetuity, as defined by the state, in collaboration with TOs, with clearly identified access rights.

-Based on the discussion generated from the UQ Forum, it is recommended that:
+Based on the discussion generated with our colleagues, it is recommended that:

-- 4.3.1 The state assumes a role as a regulatory body in relation to Indigenous cultural heritage in the same way that it is a regulatory body for other heritage matters across Queensland (e.g. in the Queensland Heritage Act 1992). - 4.3.2 There should be dedicated compliance and enforcement officers, possibly extended to local councils, who review development applications at initial planning stages. - 4.3.3 A proportion of the Government levy on development applications be isolated to Traditional Owner Parties to finance their role in compliance review.
-Resources should be made available to support training for Indigenous people in effective heritage management. - 4.3.4 Heritage assessment and management policies and procedural requirements relating to heritage protection and management should be reviewed by an Independent Indigenous Heritage body, like the Victorian [Aboriginal Cultural] Heritage Council.
-We recommend that an Advisory Committee or Council for Indigenous Heritage be implemented, such as exists for the Built Environment in Queensland, with a mix of stakeholders.
-This Cultural Heritage Advisory Body would include nominated members and Indigenous people from around the State.
-The aim of this body would be to provide state-wide oversight of cultural heritage management provisions, and advice at the state level that can be applied regionally.
+- 4.3.1 The state assumes a role as a regulatory body in relation to Indigenous cultural heritage in the same way that it is a regulatory body for other heritage matters across Queensland (e.g. in the Queensland Heritage Act 1992). - 4.3.2 There should be dedicated compliance and enforcement officers, possibly extended to local councils, who review development applications at initial planning stages and at the commencement of construction. - 4.3.3 A proportion of the Government levy on development applications be isolated to Traditional Owner Parties to finance their role in compliance review.
+Resources should be made available to support training for Indigenous people in effective heritage management. - 4.3.4 Heritage assessment and management policies and procedural requirements relating to heritage protection and management should be reviewed by an Independent Indigenous Heritage body.
+We recommend that an Advisory Committee or Council for Indigenous Heritage be implemented, with a mix of stakeholders.
+This Cultural Heritage Advisory Body would include members nominated by Indigenous people from around the State.
+The aim of this body would be to provide state-wide oversight of cultural heritage management policy and procedures, and advice at the state level that can be applied regionally. - 4.4.4 DATSIP needs to undertake an education/ marketing campaign with developers, local governments, archaeologists and heritage practitioners in Queensland, clarifying the importance of and how to, comply with the act.

-5. Recording cultural heritage
+5.0 Recording cultural heritage